gympass/engineering-hiring/README.md

 ## Engineering at Gympass

+Gympass is here to defeat inactivity and to help you find an activity to love.
+Spanning across 14 countries with over 800 activities, Gympass partners with companies to offer their employees unlimited access to the world's largest fitness network.
+Our company has over 1000 employees worldwide fighting to make the world a healthier place

 We truly believe that technology is the heart of the company, so here you will find passionate engineers that are always looking for delivering top-notch solutions.

 If you are here, it means you are interested in joining us. :smile: